 The pages set out the detail of BOHS’s modular and professional qualifications leading up to the Diploma – what subjects they cover, how they fit together, who runs the modular courses and how to book on to an exam.
-Our 'Routes To & Through The Faculty' flyer in the Downloads box gives a brief overview.
+Our 'Your Professional Progression in Occupational Hygiene' flyer in the Downloads box gives a brief overview.

 Information about other graduate and postgraduate courses leading to qualifications in occupational hygiene which exempt the holders from our own Certificate and/or Diploma Core Examinations can be found under University & College Courses, with links from this page to the individual universities' relevant web pages.

 We run a Bursaries for Modules Scheme which covers the cost of the first of any ‘core’ module or W201.